attocash/docs/whitepaper.md

   in-person transactions like retail purchases or splitting a bill with friends.

 - **Micropayment Optimized:** The system is designed specifically for handling high volumes of tiny payments.
-The protocol supports a high degree of divisibility (each Atto token can be split into 10^9 units) to enable very fine-grained payments.
+The protocol supports a high degree of divisibility (each atto can be split into 10^9 units) to enable very fine-grained payments.
 Because there are no fees and fast confirmations, Atto can power use-cases like pay-per-use services, tipping, IoT payments, and other scenarios where value transfer might be just pennies or less.